Churchill's Inscribed Books display at Chartwell

 This display would not have been possible without the recent acquisition of the 898 inscribed books, thanks to the Churchill at Chartwell appeal.
 Together they give a powerful impression of what a public institution Churchill had become.

-Research is still ongoing but the donations we've received as well as the support from organisations such as the Heritage Lottery Fund has ensured we can keep Churchill and Chartwell and preserve more of the most cherished objects from Churchill's life.
+Research is still ongoing but the donations we've received as well as the support from organisations such as the National Lottery Heritage Fund has ensured we can keep Churchill at Chartwell, and preserve more of the most cherished objects from Churchill's life.

 What's on display 2021